XenoForce/PlayMod/README.md

 # PlayMod
 A mod to play Mindustry with.
 It is for the Serpulo planet.
+This mod is not aimed at the Erekir planet.

 <br>